Autumn Budget: Potential changes of concern to owner managed businesses.

 Handling over 250,000 claims a year, Activate Group provides accident management services to insurance groups and corporate fleet operators.
 Their acquisition by private equity firm Elysian Capital will provide investment to allow the group to continue to grow and develop its UK operations.

-The team was led by Managing Director Steven Bernstein, with assistance from Senior Associate Angela McCarthy, Associate Aashay Knights, Solicitors Lucy Cadley and Carla Bernstein, and Trainee Solicitor Avni Patel.
+The team was led by Managing Director Steven Bernstein, with assistance from Senior Associate Angela McCarthy and solicitors Lucy Cadley, Carla Bernstein, and Avni Patel.

 Steven commented: “Growing from a small start-up to a UK-wide business, this acquisition represents an exciting new chapter for Activate, as the group continues to build upon its existing services while retaining its core expertise and identity.